 Our monthly Brooklyn-based screening series highlights documentary films as a way to to expand dialogue around the intersection of human rights and art.
-Born out of a three-way collaboration between Skylight and UnionDocs, these monthly events aim to strengthen the ties between people interested in human rights in Brooklyn and will consist of, a 10-part series of film screenings followed by a partner-moderated discussion between the filmmaker, movement actors, and the audience.
+These monthly events aim to strengthen the ties between people interested in human rights in Brooklyn through film screenings followed by moderated discussions between media makers, movement actors, and the audience.
 During our discussions we debate the conventional framework for human rights and challenge the definition of what constitutes human rights media.
 BK@24FPS is produced and curated in collaboration with UnionDocs and Remezcla,